-The first Trans-Neptunian asteroid (1992 QB1) was discovered in 1992, and in the beginning of year 2006 there were about 1000 known members.
+The first Trans-Neptunian asteroid (1992 QB1) was discovered in 1992, and in the beginning of year 2006 base. (b) The total number of asteroids as a function of the distance from the Sun.
+Each bin corresponds to 0.1 AU.
+The empty areas, the Kirkwood gaps, are at those points, where the orbital period of an asteroid is in a simple ratio to the orbital period of Jupiter there were about 1000 known members.
 The total number of Kuiper belt objects larger than 100 km in diameter is estimated to be over 70,000.
 Some of them may be even larger than Pluto.
 The Kuiper belt objects are remnants from the early accretion phases of the solar system.
 Several of the Trans-Neptunian objects are in or near a 3:2 orbital period resonance with Neptune, the same resonance as Pluto.